About the Student Merit Competition

-Congratulations to Renee Obringer and Huiling Hu for winning the student merit award given by EISG at its business meeting during the SRA Annual Meeting in Arlington, VA on December 10, 2019.
+Congratulations to Riley Mulhern for winning the student merit award given by EISG at its business meeting during the SRA Annual Meeting in Arlington, VA on December 10, 2019.
 Riley’s winning video can be viewed Modelling and Predicting Drinking Water Contamination Risk using Bayesian Belief Networks.

 - 2018 (tie) Renee Obringer, Purdue University, Multivariate Analysis of the Residential Water-Energy Demand Nexus in the Midwest

 - 2018 (tie) Huiling Hu, University of Maryland, Future Rainfall Intensity Duration Frequency Projection using Machine Learning

 - 2017 Jinzhu Yu, Vanderbilt University, Modeling Community Resilience Using Hierarchical Bayesian Kernel Method